Texas A&M University, Harmony Aeronautics, Quest (concept design)

 In June 2018, Harmony Aeronautics was formed by Prof. Moble Benedict, eight of his graduate students, plus Dr. Eric Greenwood and Dr. Vinod Lakshminarayan, in a collaborative effort to design an aircraft for entry into the GoFly competition.
 It is a Texas-based engineering service start-up with a team of engineers and scientists who are passionate about developing advanced aircraft concepts and rotor and propeller technology.
 The team brings years of experience in engineering research, analysis, simulation, and rotorcraft and aircraft prototype development and flight-testing.

-The Quest is a one passenger eVTOL concept design aircraft.
+The Quest is a one passenger eVTOL vectored thrust aircraft.
 There are videos of a very small 12 lb (5.33 kg) subscale prototype flying but it is unknown if the university team will make the concept design with a working cockpit into a full-scale prototype.

-Almost no specifications have been published online about this concept design aircraft.
-We do know the aircraft is planned to hold one pilot and there might be some space for a small amount of luggage.
+Few specifications have been published online about this concept design aircraft.
+However, we do know the aircraft is planned to hold one pilot and there might be some space for a small amount of luggage.
 The aircraft will have four propellers, four electric motors and will be powered by batteries.
 The aircraft will have biplane wings (two main wings stacked one on top of the other) and is a tail-sitter aircraft using fixed skid landing gear to land the aircraft.

 It is important to remember that all concept design aircraft specifications are estimated and can or will change as prototypes and production models are made, tested and flown with real world avionics, components and payloads.